Quinten/geuze/data/pages/contact.md

 labelmessage: Message
 labelbutton: Send
 ---
 Set up a notification in the netlfiy forms tab to receive email updates from this form...
-More details [here](https://docs.netlify.com/forms/setup/).
+More details in [the Netlify documentation](https://docs.netlify.com/forms/setup/).